EmmaShedden/SE-TMS-2026/README.md

 This repository contains experiment stimuli, participant surveys, anonymized datasets, and data analysis scripts.

 Preprocessed data is provided for both arms, so you can run our statistical analysis scripts.
-However, raw data may be partially or completely redacted to protect human subjects' anonymity.
+However, raw data may be partially or completely redacted to protect human subjects' privacy.
 For access to redacted raw data, please contact the authors.

+### Usage
+Refer to instructions in subdirectory READMEs.

 ### Contact
 Emma Shedden (eshedden@seas.upenn.edu)